Mertsalov/Banana-Collector-Agent/README.md

 2. Place the file in the project folder (where the file `Navigation.ipynb` is located), and unzip (or decompress) the file.

-### Instructions
+## Instructions

 Follow the instructions in `Navigation.ipynb` to get started with training your own agent!

+A plot of rewards per episode is included to illustrate that the agent is able to receive an average reward (over 100 episodes) of at least +13.
+The submission reports the number of episodes needed to solve the environment.